-Race, Age Administrative Closure CP's complaint alleges race and age discrimination Closed - will arise if Bus 411 is discontinued, inter alia.
-Race Race, Gender Disability, National Origin Race, Gender Race Race alleges they stated "nobody likes you or your people, nobody wants to look like you, and your people are the cause of COVID-19 virus you stupid, brown dirty, monkey" and "go back to live in your cave in Saudi Arabia." in Spanish and English by the individuals.Race (White)CP alleges RSP told CP to get off the bus for swearing at/in front of CP's child.
-CP alleges this is due to her being a white female in the hood getting on her bus.RaceCP (Black) alleges a woman (White) working on the train was "rude and dismissive" towards CP on the basis of race when CP asked if the train would be stopping at Hyde Park.RaceCP alleges RSP didn't want to stop for a Black male on the basis of race.RaceCP alleges RSP Closed the Orange Line doors when she tried to board at Jamaica Plain, though stopped and waited at different locations, on the basis of race.Race, GenderCP alleges RSP did not lower the bus entry ramp
+Race Open Nacc l . be stopping at rivue raik.
+Race CP alleges RSP didn't want to stop for a Black Open male on the basis of race.
+Race CP alleges RSP closed the Orange Line doors when Open she tried to board at Jamaica Plain, though stopped and waited at different locations, on the basis of race.
+Race, Gender CP alleges RSP did not lower the bus entry ramp Open low enough, and said it presented an uncomfortable situation with female and "preferably black" operators.
+Disability, National CP alleges that on 9/25/22 at 2:35 pm, the driver Open Origin of the Route 47 bus mocked Mr. Colon's Spanish and called him stupid for his inquiry about the fare.
+Race, Gender CP alleges a bus did not stop for her on the basis Open of her race and gender, Black woman, and the driver was a White man.
+Race CP made a complaint re: the difference between Open the Ashmont and Braintree Lines, indicating the Braintree Line receives better service, based on the race of its customers (Caucasian).
+Race, Age Administrative Closure CP's complaint alleges race and age discrimination Closed will arise if Bus 411 is discontinued, inter alia.
+Race (White) Race Race Race Race Disability, National Origin Race, Gender Race, Gender Race (White) Race Race Race Disability, National Origin Race, Gender Race, Gender group of white-european males and females as well as Hispanics" while using Green Line.
+He alleges they stated "nobody likes you or your people, nobody wants to look like you, and your people are the cause of COVID-19 virus you stupid, brown dirty, monkey" and "go back to live in your cave in Saudi Arabia." in Spanish and English by the individuals.
+Race (White) CP alleges RSP told CP to get off the bus for swearing at/in front of CP's child.
+CP alleges this is due to her being a white female in the hood getting on her bus.
+CP (Black) alleges a woman (White) working on the train was "rude and dismissive" towards CP on the basis of race when CP asked if the train would be stopping at Hyde Park.
+Race CP alleges RSP didn't want to stop for a Black male on the basis of race.
+CP alleges RSP closed the Orange Line doors when she tried to board at Jamaica Plain, though stopped and waited at different locations, on the basis of race.
+CP alleges RSP did not lower the bus entry ramp low enough, and said it presented an uncomfortable situation with female and "preferably black" operators.
+Disability, National Origin Origin Origin CP alleges that on 9/25/22 at 2:35 pm, the driver of the Route 47 bus mocked Mr. Colon's Spanish and called him stupid for his inquiry about the fare.
+CP alleges a bus did not stop for her on the basis of her race and gender, Black woman, and the driver was a White man.
+CP made a complaint re: the difference between the Ashmont and Braintree Lines, indicating the Braintree Line receives better service, based on the race of its customers (Caucasian).